wang-q/genomes/groups/Protists.md

         *
     FROM ar
     WHERE 1=1
-        AND genus IN ('Caenorhabditis', 'Arabidopsis', 'Saccharomyces')
-        AND refseq_category IN ('reference genome')
+        AND genus IN ('Caenorhabditis', 'Drosophila', 'Arabidopsis', 'Saccharomyces') AND refseq_category IN ('reference genome')
     " |
     sqlite3 -tabs ~/.nwr/ar_refseq.sqlite |